Assistance programs Anoka County.

-- The Community Aid Elk River (CAER) may also have other basic needs such as paper goods and toiletries.
+- Free stuff from The Community Aid includes basic needs such as paper goods and toiletries.

 - Those with special dietary needs in Anoka County can receive support as well.
 This can include programs for seniors, including Meals on Wheels and home delivered items.